 Send failed: invalid email address

 In some rare cases, there are email addresses containing punctuation characters.
-To ensure they are correctly recognised by the Fastmail web interface, they need to be enclosed in angle brackets.
+To ensure they are correctly recognized by the Fastmail web interface, they need to be enclosed in angle brackets.

-is a valid email address, but address email to this account as <weird!email@odd.org>
+is considered a valid email address, you will want to write the address as <weird!email@odd.org>

 to make it send properly.